Tracking Trump’s criminal charges and lawsuits - and where they stand

 “We cannot allow New York businesses to manipulate their records to cover up criminal conduct,” Manhattan District Attorney Alvin Bragg, who is leading the prosecution, said in a statement.

 Mr Trump has pleaded not guilty to the indictment.
-The trial will begin in March of 2024.
+The trial will begin 25 March 2024.

 A finding that Trump raped E Jean Carroll